mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/module.md

 ---
 title: Module class
-description: Defines the core behavior of classes that were migrated from RPG or CL programs and modules.
+description: "Defines the core behavior of classes that were migrated from RPG or CL programs and modules. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the core behavior of classes that were migrated from RPG or CL programs and modules.